Meaning Of His name

 The Masoretes and the Art of Preservation

 Fast forward several centuries to the work of the Masoretes.
-These dedicated Jewish scholars of the seventh through tenth centuries gave us the vowel-pointing system (niqqud) we see in modern Hebrew Bibles.
+These dedicated Jewish scholars of the seventh through tenth centuries gave us the vowel-pointing system we see in modern Hebrew Bibles.
 Their achievement was extraordinary.
 They took a consonantal text and added dots and dashes to preserve pronunciation for future generations.

-One can appreciate their diligence.
 The Hebrew language, like other Semitic languages, was written primarily with consonants.
 Readers supplied the vowels from context and tradition.
 But as Hebrew ceased to be a commonly spoken language, that oral tradition risked being lost.
 The Masoretes set out to capture it in writing.

 Two Letters That Change Everything

 Here's where it helps to look at the simpler form.
 Strong's Concordance lists H3050 as "Yah."
 Just two Hebrew letters: Yod and Hey.
 This shortened form of the divine name appears throughout Scripture, most famously in "Hallelujah" (literally "Praise Yah").
-When we examine this form, we find something intriguing.
-It's preserved more clearly precisely because it's shorter, less subject to later modification.

 A Clue Hidden in Plain Sight